 If you have not tried Zucchini “zoodles” yet, this easy to prepare Zucchini Noodles with Shrimp recipe is a great way to get you started!
 One pan and around 20 minutes and you have a healthy tasty meal!

-We all know I am not a gadget gal.
+I am not a gadget gal.
 I don’t fill my cupboard with the latest appliances.
 A good knife and pan will get ya where ya need to go and with a lot less clean up.
 But, I was super intrigued when it came to this zoodle machine!

-I love with this OXO Spirilizer gadget!
+I fell in love with this OXO Spirilizer gadget!
 It cranks out oodles of zoodles quickly with very little effort and minimal clean up.
 And it’s kinda fun!
 There are hand held models that are less expensive.
 I have this one and it functions…but for a few dollars more you can get the table top version with 3 blades.
 (OXO is not a sponsor, I just love this gadget!).

 After you crank out your zucchini noodles, place them on a double sheet of paper towels.
 Sprinkle liberally with salt, which will help draw out the moisture.
 Roll it up and let it sit while you prepare the shrimp .